Anil1111/Academic-Projects-Tutorials/TESTING/notes-TestingWithMocha-Chai.md

 })
 ```

-### Running Tests and Interpreting Output with Mocha and Chai
-### How do I run tests?
+### How do I run tests

 - To run tests for your projects, first open the root project directory in your terminal.
 - If you haven’t already, run npm install to install all necessary testing dependencies.
 - Finally, run `npm test` in your terminal.
 This command will run the code in your test script in the package json for your project.

 ### Test Suites

 Tests for one feature are grouped together in describe blocks.
 This group of tests, called a test suite, describes the “Main Functionality” of the setPlayerMoves function. `Describe` takes a string and a callback function: the string describes the feature or behavior being tested, and the callback function contains all of the code for the different tests being run.
 You’ll see that inside the describe block, the `afterEach` function is called.
 This is called a `hook`, or _a function that is called at certain points in the lifecycle of the process that it is running in_.
 The afterEach function gets called right after each it block is run, and customizing this function allows us to reset things that we want to reset between different tests.
 Here we call the function clearMoves which is a helper function that sets all of the moves back to undefined.
 It is written outside of any of the blocks, but used as a hook in many of them.

 ```javascript